 John Cabot Welcomes U.S. Veterans

 John Cabot University welcomes U.S. veterans and dependents of veterans!
-We are grateful to you and your family for your military service, and are committed to providing the support you need to study abroad or earn a U.S.-accredited degree in Rome.
+We are grateful to you and your family for your military service, and are committed to providing the support you need to study abroad or earn an American degree in Rome at a U.S.-accredited university.
 More specifically, we are happy to certify enrollment to veterans studying on the GI Bill.
 Some of our bachelor degree programs approved by the U.S. Department of Veteran Affairs include: Economics and Finance, Business Administration, Political Science, Marketing, Italian Studies, Communications, English Literature, and International Affairs.
 We also offer a Master’s degree in Art History.

 Many U.S. veterans and dependents of veterans have attended John Cabot University over the years, coming from all over the world.
 Applying to John Cabot with the GI Bill is the perfect way to enter the next phase of your life.
 Many veterans have quickly discovered that JCU is rich both in cultural diversity and academic excellence.
 That, paired with the beauty and charm of Rome, marks a perfect atmosphere to start or continue their collegiate journey.

 Veterans and their dependents will have the opportunity to get involved in the many available student life programs, as well as events both on and off campus.
 Here are just some of the extracurricular activities you can take part in: